l1llyp/Krewesic/README.md

     clientSecret: 'your google client secret here
     }
    session: {
-     cookieKie: 'whatever string for a cookie key you choose here' }
+     cookieKey: 'whatever string for a cookie key you choose here' }
   }

-  # .emv file
+  # .env file
   NODE_ENV=<development or production>
   PORT=<choose your port>